glwagner/WaveTransmittedTurbulence.jl/README.md

 > Wagner et al., "Near inertial waves and turbulence driven by the growth of surface waves", _submitted to JPO in April 2020_

-All software in this repository is written in julia.
+All software in this repository is written in Julia.
 The plots are produced with `PyPlot`, a julia wrapper for the python package `matplotlib`.

 # Reproduction of large eddy simulation results